MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/opt-out-of-mya.md

     ![Slider in off position](../../Images/mya/use/slider-off.png)

 7. Select **Save** to save your changes.
-8. Repeat steps 1 - 7 for each account whose MyAnalytics subscription you want to end.
+8. Repeat steps 1 - 7 for each account whose MyAnalytics subscription you want to opt out of.

 ## If I opt out, can I opt back in?